drsinder/CppCyber/README.md

 	priority=high
 6)  Set date and time automatically (year 1998) autodate=enter date
-7)  Set year with autodate - override 1998. eg: 99
+7)  Set year with autodateyear - override 1998. eg: 99

 If the program has been compiled with 2 mainframe support an additional parameter is required for each line in the